nmetens/nba-database/README.md

 6) Create a view that shows each player's points for each game, their age on that game, and the date for that game.
 7) What is the order of players who have the most championships?
 8) How many seasons did Steph Curry score more than 25 points per game?
 Changed query to include more players: LeBron, KD, Kyrie?
-9) How many points does Steph curry have throughout his career?
-How many 3pm?
+9) How many points does Steph Curry have throughout his career?
+How many 3-pointers were made?
 10) How many 50+ point games does LeBron James have in his career compared to Stephen Curry?
-	- Count the 50 point games for each player in the list of 50+ points.
+	- Count the 50-point games for each player in the list of 50+ points.
 11) Who was the youngest player to win the MVP award?
 12) Who was the oldest player to win the MVP award?
 13) How many NBA players played for 5 or more teams in their careers?
 What were the teams?